 Lignans like podophyllotoxin have cancer-fighting properties and are used in chemotherapy.
+An

-An efficient and highly modular approach for the synthesis of these compounds has been developed, culminating in several total syntheses including that of podophyllotoxin.
-This strategy has several advantages over previous syntheses, the most significant of which being that it allows a high level of convergency at the end of the synthetic route.
-Biological evaluations of many of our anti-cancer compounds are presently being carried out within Australia and the USA.
+OH H H OMe OMe efficient and highly modular approach for the synthesis of these compounds has been developed, culminating in several total syntheses including that of podophyllotoxin.
+This strategy has several advantages over previous syntheses, the most significant being that it allows a high level of convergency at the end of the synthetic route.
+Biological evaluations of many of our anti-cancer compounds are presently being carried out in Australia and the USA.